Yamaha Niken - A Whole Lot Going On

 There were a couple of tests that needed to be done.
 For something that drew far too many comparisons to the array of three wheeled scooters that are on the market.
 Since the bikes front axel didn’t lock it lacked what some might see as the advantage of the classic tree wheeler in that it doesn’t stand on its own when stopped.
 What it did do was corner phenomenally well.

 Pushing the bike hard into the corners rapidly became second nature.
 The lateral movement, when there was some, came from the back end of the bike.
 Back in the city and I was impressed to find that the bike fitted into a bicycle lane with ease.
 It looks bigger on the front but it really is that narrow.
 Having the front axel this narrow ensures that the machine still qualifies as a motorcycle for insurance purposes.

 The nice people at Yamaha had also launched a new and supplementary model, the GT.
 This one has the benefit of a taller screen and a set of panniers.
 Other than that it’s essentially the same bike.

 The handling and cornering capabilities of the Niken were a huge and positive surprise.
 We’ll be joining Motocraft on track again this year and this is one machine that we’d like to take around Jerez.
 It really is that good.
 While this is the first outing for this technology it was the back end that seemed most basic.
 This was interesting for a number of reasons, not least of which is that the conventional bikes that use the same rear technology always feel so planted.
 The unconventional front end really is that good!

-If, like me, you took one look at it and wondered why this bike has made it from someone’s imagination to design, to a finished product then all we can do is strongly suggest that you take a closer look.
-The good news it that you can do so since it can now be test ridden from Megabikes.
+If, like me, you took one look at it and wondered why this bike has made it from someone’s imagination to design, to a finished product, then all we can do is strongly suggest that you take a closer look.
+The good news it that you can - a test bike is available from Megabikes.
 Give any of the team a call on 014784200 and find out where the future is heading.